 Gustavo with Sima Jeha, MD, Director of St. Jude's Leukemia/Lymphoma Developmental Therapeutics.

-St. Jude has helped push the overall survival rate for childhood cancer from less than 20% when we first opened our doors to 80% today.
+St. Jude has helped push the overall survival rate for childhood cancer from 20% when we first opened our doors in 1962 to 80% today.
 We won’t stop until no child dies from cancer.

 "Since our first day here, St. Jude has covered everything for us.
 St. Jude has been a huge blessing for us."

 Gustavo is now finished with treatment and returns to St. Jude for regular checkups.
 His parents describe him as an obedient boy who enjoys spending time with his brother.